Introduction to Citrix Web Application Firewall

 The imports feature manages files that you upload to the Web App Firewall.
 These files are then used by the Web App Firewall in various security checks, or when responding to a connection that matches a security check.

-You can use the logs, statistics, and reports features to evaluate the performance of the Web App Firewall and identify possible needs for additional protections.
+You can use the logs, statistics, and reports features to evaluate the performance of the Web App Firewall and identify possible needs for more protections.

 How Citrix Web Application Firewall modifies application traffic